tom-metherell/Mice.jl/docs/src/imputation.md

 # col2 | "pmm"
 # col3 | "pmm"

-# To stop the ID column from being imputed
+# To stop the ID column from being imputed (but you can also achieve this by leaving "id"
+# out of the visit sequence)
 myMethods["id"] = "";
 myMethods
 # 4-element Named Vector{String}